openedx/edx-proctoring/docs/system-overview.rst

 Example Action Sequence
 -------------------------

-The diagrams below describes the happy-path of interactions between components to sucessfully begin a proctored exam.
-These examples matches Proctortrack's backend implementation and includes any JavaScript events handled by the proctoring app.
+The diagram below describes the happy-path of interactions between components to successfully begin a proctored exam.
+These examples match the backend implementation of a typical proctoring provider and include any JavaScript events handled by the proctoring app.

 Old Sequence
 ^^^^^^^^^^^^